 The Bradfield Scheme continues to feature prominently in the national conversation about Australia’s future water security.

 The Bradfield Scheme included proposals to move water from the coastal catchments of north Queensland, including the Tully, Herbert and Burdekin Rivers, across the Great Dividing Range to western Queensland, sending it through a catchment at Hells Gate and into the Thomson River, before moving it to Kati-Thanda-Lake Eyre (Lake Eyre).

 The Bradfield Scheme has been investigated and revised over time.
 There are a range of variations of the Scheme, including moving water into southern Queensland and New South Wales.

 With access to the best available science to investigate water scheme proposals, both new and historic, we have the opportunity to test the assumptions that underpin old ideas, and develop new ideas with strong evidence-bases, to deliver the water infrastructure of the future.

-Our early priorities include examining the Bradfield Scheme and its variations more closely, in collaboration with Australia’s leading science agencies and the National Water Grid Advisory Body.
+Our early priorities include examining the Bradfield Scheme and its variations more closely, in collaboration with Australia’s leading science agencies.

 National Water Grid Authority Science Program

 Science plays an important role in identifying the infrastructure that is best suited to improving water security in Australia’s regions, and in delivering the next generation of Australia’s water infrastructure through the National Water Grid.